EGI-Federation/documentation/content/en/users/getting-started/communities/dmcc/_index.md

   procedure, if a new software repository has to be created in CVMFS for the `vo.environmental.egi.eu` VO.
-* Request access to the service (sending an email to cvmfs-support@gridpp.rl.ac.uk) to add new content in the CMVFS repository (if the VO is already supported).
+* Request access to the service (sending an email to cvmfs-support@gridpp.rl.ac.uk) to add new content in the CVMFS repository (if the VO is already supported).

 ### Enable CVMFS with the EGI Notebooks